fbpx

 We recommend installing them before extensive landscaping.
 This way, when the tank needs pumping, we only remove a few lids.
 Without risers, we might disrupt your grass, rocks, or stone pavers.

-Septic tank risers are a extremely safe and have specialized square drive screws to discourage unauthorized entry.
-The lids are made from strong poly-HDPE with top UV protection.
+Septic tank risers are an extremely safe and have specialized square drive screws to discourage unauthorized entry.
+The lids are constructed with strong poly-HDPE and include top UV protection.
 This prevents warping or wear from the hot Arizona sun.
 Each riser lid includes a foam gasket for an airtight and watertight seal to our corrugated riser pipe.

 Another important reason to install septic tank risers on a two compartment tank is that many of those tanks have an effluent filter in the outlet baffle assembly.
 The filter should be pulled 1-2 times a year and cleaned off to prevent any backups from occuring.
 The filter is an important part of the septic system as it keeps solids from entering your disposal field.
 Having risers present make this task simple and much more cost efficient than digging down to the tank lid for each cleaning service.